What is Lyme disease and what are it's symptoms?

 Treatment will also include dietary and other lifestyle recommendations, including sleep, stress management and physical activity, to augment the therapies mentioned above.
 Each personalized, multidimensional care plan will establish priority of treatment to address the largest concerns first.

 In all Lyme disease cases, the medical staff at The Wellness and Aesthetics Medical Center has one goal in mind: to return every patient to optimal health.
-To learn more about our Lyme disease treatment approach or to schedule an appointment, contact The Wellness and Aesthetics Medical Center today at 210-338-8228.
+To learn more about our Lyme disease treatment approach or to schedule an appointment, contact The Wellness and Aesthetics Medical Center below, or call (210) 338-8228.